What is cyberbullying?

 Encourage your child not to retaliate.
 Getting a reaction is exactly what the cyberbullies want.
 The bullies are in the wrong and while it’s hard, the last thing you want is for your child to get drawn into bullying behaviour.
 Instead, get them to take the power back by blocking the bullies.
 This should stop further abuse/unwanted contact.

 Learn how to report and block on different platforms and devices with step-by-step guides.

 Seek advice and support

 I’d always advise parents to save any evidence as keeping a record of any bullying is vital.
 If the bullying is very serious, including threatening behaviour, you could involve the police.

 Sit down together and review your child’s friend list.
 Are they really friends?
 If the cyberbullying is between school friends, advice from the Department for Education states that schools can and should deal with the issue of cyberbullying between two pupils, so don’t be afraid to request this if it is serious or report it to the police.

-It can be as upsetting for you as a parent as it is for your child when they realise the consequences of their actions.
+It can be as upsetting for you as a parent or carer as it is for your child when they realise the consequences of their actions.
 Don’t be afraid to use your support network – think about friends, family and even school staff that you could be speak to.
 The chances are other families or friends have gone through similar situations.